sneha-balamurali/fpga/projects/led_blink.md

 This is now slow enough for our eyes to see the LED blink on and off.

-#### Which counter do we use?

-- The AMD Binary Counter v12.0 is the one we use in our tutorial.
-It supports up/down counting, wide bit widths (up to 256 bits), and different implementations (using LUTs or DSP slices).[^2]

 ### Slice

 - The Binary Counter IP outputs all the bits at once i.e. 28 bits wide.
 So we get something like: